MGMT 605 Law and Ethics (3 credit hours) Fall 2014

 Managers need to understand accounting information to facilitate decision making regarding control of operations, planning for the future, and developing business strategy.
 This course will consider and apply modern accounting concepts and techniques used by large and small business that are likely to be encountered in both production and service environments.
 Emphasis will be on accounting tools that managers use to run a business with applications of those tools to case studies.

-MGMT 730 Economics: Insights and Applications (3credit hours)
+MGMT 730 Economics: Insights and Applications (3 credit hours) Spring 2014

 Microeconomic analysis of problems that are likely to be confronted by managers in business, government, and non-profit agencies.
 Topics include consumer choice and product demand, production and cost analysis, price determination in various market structures, and factors affecting ages, interest, and profits.